Useful guidance on TUPE in outsourcings

 - A “service provision change” occurs when:

-“activities” cease to be carried out either by a client or first-generation outsourced service provider and are instead carried out by another person on the client’s behalf (or are taken back in-house by the client following an outsourcing); and
+“activities” cease to be carried out either by a client or an outsourced service provider and are instead carried out by another person on the client’s behalf (or are taken back in-house by the client following an outsourcing); and

 - There is an “organised grouping of employees” situated in Great Britain which has as its principal purpose the carrying out of the “activities” concerned on behalf of the client.

 Only employees who are “assigned” to the organised grouping of employees which is the subject of the relevant transfer will pass from the transferor to the transferee under TUPE.

 TUPE requires the “activities” being carried out on behalf of the client to be continued following the transfer.
 But to what extent do the activities need to be exactly the same before and after the transfer?
 The courts had previously confirmed that the activities need not be identical provided that they are “fundamentally or essentially the same as those carried out by the transferor”, but this left a question as to the degree of change which was required to prevent there being a TUPE transfer.

 There was a somewhat surprising decision on this point in the case of OCS Group (UK) Ltd v Jones (UKEAT/0038/09).
 The Employment Appeal Tribunal (“EAT”) held that the pre-transfer provision of canteen services to BMW’s Cowley factory serving hot and cold meals was not sufficiently similar to the post-transfer provision of pre-prepared sandwiches and salads.
 Thus, there was no transfer of the canteen staff under TUPE to the new service provider.

 This decision left service providers in some confusion – the OCS case is admittedly not a particularly useful example from which to draw precedent for your average IT outsourcer.